KippAD/easy-outdoor-co/README.md

 - **Sorting Tables** - The information on the database is displayed in a sorting table that includes pagination and a search bar.
 This means that staff can move through large amounts of data easily, and in a friendlier way than the default django admin.
 - **Product CRUD** - Staff can create, update, and delete products from the database from within the UI.
-- **Stock Management** - Staff can keep a products stock corresponding stock up to date from within the UI.
+- **Stock Management** - Staff can keep a products corresponding stock up to date from within the UI.
 This allows them to easily maintain items that are available for sale on the store.
 - **Order List** - Staff can see a list of all orders and view them in detail in another page.
 This means that sales can be tracked easily, the site owner can see how well the store is doing, and specific orders can be found without hassle.
 - **Mailing List** - Staff can remove users from the mailing list and update their details if necessary.
 - **Newsletter** - Staff can also send newsletters from within the admin panel, which builds off of a base newsletter template and adds the subject and content from the input of the user.
 A summernote editor means that the message can be formatted well and promotional emails can be well styled.